 The fee for the CHRP/CHRL Employment Law exam is $240 + HST.

-How long are the results good for?
+How long are the exam results valid?

-The results are valid for 10 years.
+The exam results are valid for 10 years.

 How should I study for the exam?